One of the biggest things that hold people back from starting with disaster preparedness is that prepping is too expensive…

 Yes, stockpiling an entire year’s worth of disaster supplies can take a big toll on your budget if you try to buy everything at once.
-However, I truly believe that creative thinking is one of the most important prepping skills.
+However, I truly believe that creative thinking is one of the most essential prepping skills.

 None of us knows what will happen when the SHTF during a disaster situation.
 We can only do our best to imagine possible outcomes and prepare for the worst.

-1. Fish Antibiotics
+2. Fish Antibiotics

-2. Lighters and Matches
+3. Lighters and Matches

 With the grid down, people will need to heat their homes and cook with fire.
 And what do you need to start a fire?
 I couldn’t find any stats on how many people have matches and lighters at home, but I’m guessing that most people are severely under-prepared.

-3. Female Hygiene Items
+4. Female Hygiene Items

 Disasters cause disgusting, unhygienic conditions.
 Disinfectants will be in high demand.
 I’d recommend stockpiling bleach because it is cheap and can be used for disinfecting water.
 See How to Disinfect Water with Bleach here.

-Batteries are a bit pricier, but worth stockpiling because they will be so valuable.
+Batteries are a bit pricier but worth stockpiling because they will be valuable.
 Note that batteries will be virtually worthless if an EMP disaster strikes because all electronic devices will be fried.
 Consider using a Faraday cage for your essential survival electronics.

 7. Cooking Oil

-7. Face Masks
+8. Face Masks

-8. Pain Killers
+9. Pain Killers

-Don’t forget about tooth pain!!!
-I’ve talked to a lot of war and disaster survivors and one thing they mention is that dental hygiene usually goes to hell in SHTF situations.
+Don’t forget about tooth pain!
+I’ve talked to many war and disaster survivors, and one thing they mention is that dental hygiene usually goes to hell in SHTF situations.
 Tooth pain is hellish.

-9. GI Medicines
+10. GI Medicines

-10. Plastic Tarps
+11. Plastic Tarps

-11. Vinyl Gloves
+12. Vinyl Gloves

 You’ll need heavy-duty gloves for sorting through rubble and debris.
-But those super cheap nylon gloves will also be important for treating wounds, changing bucket toilets, and much more.
+But those super cheap nylon gloves will also be necessary for treating wounds, changing bucket toilets, and much more.
 You can buy entire boxes of gloves for just a few dollars.

 For bonus points, stockpile string for candle wicks and make your own candles out of used wax.

-13. Sewing Kits
+14. Sewing Kits

 You can get mini sewing kits at the Dollar Store.
 These will be important for fixing clothes, backpacks, tarps, and sleeping bags.
-The needles in the kits can be used for all sorts of things from removing splinters to sewing up a wound (in extreme cases).
-Note that I use dental floss instead of thread for sewing because it is waterproof and stronger.
+The needles in the kits can be used for all sorts of things, from removing splinters to sewing up a wound (in extreme cases).
+I use dental floss instead of thread for sewing because it is waterproof and stronger.
 But those cheap sewing kits are still great for bartering.

-14. Toilet paper
+15. Toilet paper

-15. Water Purification Tablets
+16. Water Purification Tablets

 In addition to stockpiling bullets, you might want to learn to make your own ammo.
 For more on that, read How to Find Ammo when SHTF.

-17. Sterile Bandages
+18. Sterile Bandages

-When you know how to do things like make your own bandages or candles, brew your own alcohol, grow your own food, or fix a generator, you will be able to barter your skills for whatever you need.
+When you know how to make your own bandages or candles, brew your own alcohol, grow your own food, or fix a generator, you can barter your skills for whatever you need.

-More important, survival knowledge allows you to become a valued indispensable member of a community.
-Learning survival skills costs absolutely nothing and your skills go with you everywhere.
-So start now before it is too late!
+More importantly, survival knowledge allows you to become a valued, indispensable community member.
+Learning survival skills costs nothing, and your skills go with you everywhere.